noobdevsam/spring-project-steganography-tool/README.md

     ```
     The application will start on `http://localhost:8080`.

-### 2. For Production (Native Docker Image)
+### 2. For Production (Docker Image)

 This is the recommended approach for production.
-It compiles the application into a native executable and packages it into a minimal, secure Docker container.
+It packages the application into a standard JVM-based Docker container.

-1.  **Build the Native Docker Image**:
+1.  **Build the Docker Image**:
     Run the following Maven command.
-This uses Cloud Native Buildpacks to compile a native executable and create a Docker image named `noobdevsam/spring-project-steganography-tool:0.0.1-SNAPSHOT`.
+This uses Cloud Native Buildpacks to create a Docker image named `noobdevsam/spring-project-steganography-tool:0.0.1-SNAPSHOT`.
     ```bash
-    # This command can take several minutes and requires Docker to be running.
+    # This command requires Docker to be running.
-    ./mvnw spring-boot:build-image -Pnative -DskipTests
+    ./mvnw spring-boot:build-image -DskipTests
     ```

 2.  **Run with Docker Compose**: